 For starters, Presque Isle Downs in Erie has yet to resume thoroughbred racing.

-But that is because of Churchill Downs, the track’s parent company, not COVID-19 restrictions which had sidelined racing for three months or more at the state’s three thoroughbred and three harness tracks.
+But that is because of Churchill Downs, the track’s parent company, not the COVID-19 restrictions that sidelined racing for three months or more at the state’s three thoroughbred and three harness tracks.

 Presque Isle will not race until July 27.